Relationship of Bill Clinton and Jeffrey Epstein: History

-Federal investigation
+Federal investigations

+Over the years, the FBI investigated various Epstein-related allegations against Bill Clinton, some of which it determined were not credible.
+This information was revealed in the Epstein Files release on January 30, 2026.
+At that time, it was also revealed that during a September 2016 deposition Epstein had been asked to testify about his relationship with Clinton, to which he replied: "Fifth."
 On November 14, 2025, President Trump directed the U.S. Department of Justice to investigate Epstein's relationship with, among others, Clinton.
-However, some, including U.S. House of Representatives member Thomas Massie (R-Kentucky), noted that this and the other new and old (including the one against Trump) Department of Justice investigations against Epstein may have been intended to distract the U.S. Department of Justice and prevent release of the Epstein Files at an earlier date.
+However, some, including U.S. House of Representatives member Thomas Massie (a Republican from Kentucky), noted that this and the other new and old (including the one against Trump) Department of Justice investigations against Epstein may have been intended to distract the U.S. Department of Justice and prevent release of the Epstein files at an earlier date.
+On February 2, 2026, House Oversight Committee chair James Comer (R-Kentucky) declined the latest offer from the Clintons to testify.
+Later in the day, it was agreed that Bill and Hillary Clinton would testify before the House Oversight Committee, thus putting an end to the threat of a contempt of congress vote.